metaplex-foundation/docs/docs/03-guides/07-archived/00-candy-machine-v2/00-getting-started.md

 solana config set --url https://metaplex.devnet.rpcpool.com/
 ```

-If all the above steps are successfull, your configuration be similar to:
+If all the above steps are successful, your configuration be similar to:

 ```bash
 solana config get